So, what gear do I use?

 • Nikon Z 24-120mm f/4-5.6: My favorite allround zoom lens.
 I love the zoom range and because of its small size and weight I have it in my bag most of the times.

-• Laowa 9mm f/5.6 FF.
-Widest fullframe lens available today.
+• Laowa 10mm f/2.8 FF.
+Ultra wide angle prime lens.
 Offers unique perspectives.
 Not an everyday lens but proven invaluable to me.

 Tripod and head: